InternetOfUs/developer/docs/tech/conversation/norms.md

 - ``send_user_message(Label,Content)``
   This action posts a callback message to the user.
+  If it is done over an active transaction it is stored in it and notify the incentive server that the message is sent.
     * ``Label`` _Input_  string with the message label.
     * ``Content`` _Input_  JSON model with the message content.
 - ``merge_user_state(State)``